Order of Visit: High Point # 48

 Day 2 – Oasis Camp to BIG Sandy

 Our little group was awake by 6 am even though today would be a shorter day of hiking.
-The plan was to have breakfast, break down camp, and then hike up from Oasis Camp (10,700 feet) to Big Sandy (at 11,700 feet elevation) where we’d rest for the afternoon in preparation for our early morning push to the summit.
+The plan was to have breakfast, break down camp, and then hike up from Oasis Camp (10,700 feet) to Big Sandy (at 11,700 feet elevation) where we’d rest for the afternoon in preparation for the following day’s early morning push to the summit.

-As I made my way to our camp kitchen, Rostyn was already at the stove cooking us a lovely breakfast of English muffins with avocado and cheese and a side of coffee.
-I could get used to being pampered like this instead of just boiling water for oatmeal like I do on my typical backpacking trips!
+As I made my way to our camp kitchen, Rostyn was already at the stove cooking us a lovely breakfast of English muffins with avocado and cheese with a side of coffee.
+I could get used to being pampered like this instead of just boiling water for oatmeal as I do on my typical backpacking trips!

 Mountain goats!!!